sebhoerl/boptx/examples/simple/README.md

 1000 iterations were simulated, one will have three time series for the three alternatives of 1000 values).
-The number of iterations can either be fixed, or (be default) the simulation is stopped if all three alternatives do not vary for more than a fixed threshold TODO from the previous state.
+The number of iterations can either be fixed, or (be default) the simulation is stopped if all three alternatives do not vary for more than a fixed threshold *T* from the previous state.

 The notebook [Model.ipynb](Model.ipynb) can be used to play around wit the model parameters and see the output.